NREL/HPC/docs/Documentation/Applications/Plexos/run_plexos.md

 module load plexos/9.200R06
 ```

-Recall that we can only use the Gurobi solver while running the PLEXOS on the NREL cluster.Now that we have the modules loaded, PLEXOS can be called as follows
+Recall that we can only use the Gurobi solver while running the PLEXOS on the NREL cluster.
+Now that we have the modules loaded, PLEXOS can be called as follows

 ```bash
 $PLEXOS/PLEXOS64 -n 5_bus_system_v2.xml -m 2024_yr_15percPV_MT_Gurobi